 With all the suggestions above, the important takeaway is to give yourself some time to relax and regroup.
 Learning to take a break from freelancing goes a long way to ensure success by improving your productivity, mental health and creativity.

 Work-life balance can be hard to achieve when you’re your own boss.
 However, sometimes you just have to put your work aside, and set boundaries with clients that they would respect in order to get your life back.

 In another situation, a client might be so difficult to deal with that you just want to give up.
 Here is when you should take a break and reassess your priorities.
 Emotions can get in the way of professionalism, and you don’t want to do or say things that will cost you a valuable relationship.

 There will also be times when life just doesn’t go your way.
 You might have had an argument with a loved one or suffered a personal tragedy.
-When you’re emotionally unstable, it’s impossible to do good work.
+When you Are emotionally unstable, it’s impossible to do good work.
 Taking a break will calm your nerves and realign your mindset.

 At the same time, you have to differentiate between taking a break and procrastination.
-While it’s important to relax, the way to success is to keep moving forward.
-Ultimately, you have the responsibility to meet deadlines, manage your time, avoid procrastination, and take enough breaks so you don’t burn yourself out.
+While relaxation is important, one can only achieve success by moving forward.
+Ultimately, you have the responsibility as a professional to meet deadlines, manage your time, avoid procrastination, and take enough breaks so you don’t burn yourself out.

 Taking a break is very important to your long-term success as a freelance graphic designer.
 With discipline and the right attitude, you will be able to work hard and play hard whenever and wherever.